rcorcs/rcorcs.github.io/blog/1_static_x_inline_keywords.md

 <img src="figs/inlining-across-file-0.svg"  width="550">

-A programmer can manually resolve that by copying the function definition to multiple implementation files where it is used.
+A programmer can work around this limitation by manually copying the function definition to multiple implementation files where it is used.
-However, the compiler would normally raise a compilation error due to *multiple definitions*.
+However, if the function is simply copied to multiple files, the compiler would raise a compilation error due to *multiple definitions*.
 Consider the example below:

-`file1.c`
+*file1.c*
 ```C
 void foo() {}
 void bar() { foo(); }
 ```
-`file2.c`
+*file2.c*
 ```C
 void foo() {}
 void baz() { foo(); }
 ```
-`main.c`
+*main.c*
 ```C
 int main() { return 0; }
 ```